Central Market Poulsbo is open 24 hours a day.

 Building the 69,000-square-foot Central Market a few miles down the road was a unique experiment in creating a “destination food store,” which continues to draw customers from as far south as the Tacoma Narrows Bridge area, west to the Olympic and Kitsap Peninsulas and throughout Kitsap County.
 It was also one of the state’s first major commercial buildings to use recycled materials in its construction and was a forerunner for the National Home Builders Association’s “Built Green” program of today.

 A major remodel in 2006 expanded the store’s Fish Market, food service and in-store seating.
-Today the store employs more than 200 full- and part-time employees,...
+Today the store employs 240 full- and part-time employees, is...